How Can You Change Your Energy in 5 Minutes – the “Expecto Patronum” charm

 Can you just talk it into quieting down without making it into your enemy?

-It turns out, the art of humility – thinking of yourself less – cannot be achieved through willpower.
+It turns out that the art of humility – thinking of yourself less – cannot be achieved through willpower.
 But it comes naturally when we are smitten by Wonder.

 As I stood by the quaint jewel of the Sierra Nevada, Echo Lake, I was smitten by its turquoise-to-azure waters set against the backdrop of gorgeous snow-topped mountains with their granite arms outstretched far and wide around the Desolation Wilderness in the most exquisite embrace.